 3) Surgical intervention or radiation therapy may be considered when necessary.

 Chemotherapy regimens and protocols need some changes when in the advanced disease stage.
-The drugs and regimens that are less myelosuppressive (bone marrow suppression) are to be discussed with the oncologist as they may decrease the immunity making us more prone to infections.
+The drugs and regimens that are less myelosuppressive (bone marrow suppression) are to be discussed with the oncologist as they may decrease immunity making us more prone to infections.
 So on the same day of chemotherapy, ask for growth factor support administration to improve:

 Bone marrow function.

-Hormone therapy - Standard hormone therapy will not increase the risk of coronavirus disease.
+Hormone Therapy - Standard hormone therapy will not increase the risk of coronavirus disease.

-Enzalutamide - This medication affects the number of white blood cells in the blood, and so there is an increased risk of infections like coronavirus disease.
+Enzalutamide - This medication affects the number of white blood cells in the blood, so there is an increased risk of infections like coronavirus disease.